-9/11 memorial Empty Sky, located directly across the Hudson River from Lower Manhattan in Liberty State Park, commemorates the New Jersey residents who lost their lives in the 2001 attacks.
+9/11 memorial Empty Sky, located directly across the Hudson River from Lower Manhattan in Liberty State Park, is the State of New Jersey’s official 9/11 memorial commemorating the New Jersey residents who lost their lives in the 2001 attacks.

 Arup provided structural engineering services for the project.

-The memorial consists of two 30ft-high, 210ft-long walls angled toward the site of the World Trade Center, which was formerly prominent on the horizon from Liberty State Park.
+The memorial consists of two 30ft-high, 210ft-long walls angled toward the site of the World Trade Center, which was formerly prominent in the Manhattan skyline from Liberty State Park.
 The design aims to give visitors the sensation of being between the missing buildings.
 Viewed in profile looking toward Lower Manhattan, the walls make a clear visual reference to the two towers.

 The walls are made of reinforced concrete, with marine-grade stainless steel cladding the interior pathway.
 The very large span of the reflective surface creates a constantly changing play of light between the walls.

-The names of the 746 9/11 victims from New Jersey are engraved in the steel in 4-inch-tall letters at accessible heights.
-Two pieces of structural steel relics taken from the World Trade Center site rest nearby.
+The names of the 749 9/11 victims from New Jersey are engraved in the steel in 4-inch-tall letters at accessible heights.
+Two pieces of structural steel relics taken from the World Trade Center site rest upon approach to the memorial.

-At night, high-intensity lighting along the base focuses upward to wash the memorial with a soft glow.
+At night, in-ground lighting along the base focuses upward to wash the memorial with a soft glow.

 Engineering a steel wall

-The architect’s vision of a very smooth, reflective surface, suited to contemplation and highly responsive to subtle changes in light and atmosphere, required creative engineering.
+The memorial designers' vision of a very smooth, reflective surface, suited to contemplation and highly responsive to subtle changes in light and atmosphere, required creative engineering.

 Our final design relies on stainless steel studs welded to back of the panels, resulting in a pristine visible surface.
 Stud size was a major consideration.
 While the studs had to be hefty enough to support the panels’ weight (approximately 360 pounds), too large a stud would have required a more intensive welding process, leading to unsightly heat marks on the front of the panels.